finalnewboutnsi-04-1

 3. Lisa’s Financial Values: Lisa believes in giving back to her community.
 She donates a portion of her income to charitable causes and volunteers her time to support local organizations.
 She also prioritizes spending on experiences that create memories and contribute to her personal growth.

 These examples show that value-aligned spending is not about depriving yourself or being overly frugal.
-It's about consciously choosing how you use your money to support your financial values and achieve your unique financial goals.
+It’s about consciously choosing how you use your money to support your financial values and achieve your unique financial goals.
+This ongoing financial journey involves continuously aligning your spending with your values to ensure both financial success and overall life satisfaction.